Logo for Vibrationdamage.com

 About Inspectors

 The chosen inspector may be a contractor employee or executive, an engineer, a scientist, a technician or an insurance claim adjuster.
 The extent of the inspector's real knowledge about vibration damage can be highly variable, but almost never encompasses any significant scientific depth.
-Some experience with blasting vibration and standards does not automatically make one an expert in construction vibration, which has a whole list of significant differences from blasting vibration.
+Some knowledge of blasting vibration and standards does not automatically make one an expert in construction vibration, which has a whole list of significant differences from blasting vibration.
 Claimed "experience" in looking at damaged homes is no indicator of, or substitute for, genuine, in-depth, scientific knowledge of what vibration damage looks like, what levels of vibration can cause damage, and what vibration standards really mean in the context of the home and construction project at issue.

 Since most of the inspectors work for someone other than you, their likely inclination in a damage case is often predictable.
 Some inspectors may even cross the line from giving facts and real scientific opinions to offering "science-based" questionable assertions which ignore, or even directly contradict, scientific data and understanding.
-For these and other reasons, you or your attorney should identify and retain a qualified vibration damage expert of your own, in addition to an engineer expert, as early as possible.
+For these and other reasons, you or your attorney should identify and retain a qualified vibration damage expert of your own, probably in addition to a local engineer expert, as early as possible.

 Find Out the Facts